How Does Anchor Text Indexing Work?

 For image files, videos, programs, and other documents, the textual information on pages linking to those documents may be the only source of textual information about them.

-Using anchor text, and information associated with links can also make it possible to index a web page before the web page has been crawled.
+Using anchor text indexing, and looking at information associated with those links can also make it possible to index a web page before the web page has been crawled.

 Creating Link Logs and Anchor Maps